CS26-FPD-Explorer/FPD-Explorer/README.md

 ## Getting started

 A Python 3 installation is needed to run this program
-Data from a [STEM](https://en.wikipedia.org/wiki/Scanning_transmission_electron_microscopy) microscope is needed to use the full capabilities of this program
+Data from a [STEM](https://en.wikipedia.org/wiki/Scanning_transmission_electron_microscopy) microscope is needed to make full use of the program's capabilities

 ### Installing